aaleino/todoman/README.md

 # Todo manager

-The program makes the todo lists easily readable and editable and helps to divide tasks into subtasks.
+This program makes todo lists easily readable and editable and helps to divide tasks into subtasks.
 It also helps to track time.
 This is an experimental hobby project that is under construction.

 Demo